tastee/tastee.github.io/src/intro/what-is-it.md

 Have you ever dreamed of a tool that allows you to write your Behavior Driven Development (BDD) tests in a natural language and to generate beautiful reports using a simple editor, all without the help of a developer ?

 ## The facts
 Tastee is a tool that allows you perform end to end tests of your application.
-It is made to facilitate support of Behaviour-Driven Development(BDD).
+It is made to facilitate support of Behavior-Driven Development(BDD).
 (Please remember that BDD is not a tool nor a testing technique but a methodology that will facilitate communication with stakeholders).

 The different scenarios are written using a natural language (DSL), you can also write your own DSL using your words.